LimelightVision/LimelightDocs/docs/index.rst

 Welcome
 ========================

-Welcome to the official Limelight documentation!
-Feel free to contribute at https://github.com/LimelightVision/LimelightDocs.
+Welcome to the official Limelight documentation.

 Limelight is an easy-to-use smart camera for FRC.
 Refer to the table of contents below to get started.